-Once you start learning how your pet communicates, you'd be amazed by the richness of rabbit body language.
-Using posture, movement and sounds, bunnies let their owners know how they feel—this includes emotions such as anger, fear, happiness, or romantic feelings.
+Once you start learning how your pet communicates, you'll be amazed by the richness of rabbit body language.
+Using posture, movement, and sounds, bunnies let their owners know how they feel.
+They can show emotions such as anger, fear, happiness, or romantic feelings.

 There are several ways your bunny displays happiness.
 They hop and race, clearly energized with excitement.
 In the lingo of rabbit owners, your pet also does something called the “binky” when very happy.
 It leaps and while still in the air, twist like an acrobat.
 The binky is the ultimate show of joy.
-A rabbit that is less boisterous, but still happy, might softly grind its teeth or faintly cluck like chicken.
+A rabbit that is less boisterous, but still happy, might softly grind its teeth or faintly cluck like a chicken.

 Rabbits show affection towards each other and people.
 Does your long-eared friend lope slowly around your feet in circles?
-This could be courting behavior.
-However, just like they sometimes heat butt their owners for attention, circling could be a way to beg for snacks or a cuddle.
+This could be courting behaviour.
+However, a certain act can mean several things!
+Just like they sometimes head-butt their owners for attention, circling could be a way to beg for snacks or a cuddle.

-Other signs to look out for is when your pet hisses, growls or snorts.
+Other signs to look out for is when your pet hisses, growls, or snorts.
 These all point to a really angry rabbit.
 Any of those sounds can happen right before a bite, so watch out when you hear them.
 Speaking of which, when physically handled, a displeased rabbit may take quick chomp at you.

 When really scared, they do something called flattening.
-This is an instinctive attempt to hide (wild rabbits flatten in all sorts of vegetation and with great success).
+This is an instinctive attempt to hide (wild rabbits flatten in vegetation with great success).
 Your bunny will make itself as flat as possible, with the ears held tightly against the body.
 A rabbit in this position mustn't be ignored.
 Find out what's causing this fearful behaviour.
 If caused by a visitor or other animal, remove them or your pet from the situation.
 Should the rabbit be scared of you, allow it some space.
 A frightened animal might also rear up to bite.

 Welcome these signs; they mean your pet is satisfied and healthy.
-A content bunny sometimes purr like a cat.
+A content bunny sometimes purrs like a cat.
 Sometimes, it rests on its side like a dog.
-The legs are extended in a relaxed way, either to one side or behind the animal while resting on its stomach.
-Extremely relaxed rabbits sprawl on their backs.
+The legs are extended in a relaxed way, either to one side or behind the animal while resting on its stomach—extremely relaxed rabbits sprawl on their backs.